The Story: Hacking the Banking System

 YC and Beyond

 They joined Y Combinator, changed the name to Stripe, and immediately struck a chord.
-Prominent founders like Peter Thiel and Elon Musk (both PayPal mafia) saw the genius in solving PayPal's biggest flaw—developer experience—and invested.
+Prominent founders like Peter Thiel, Elon Musk, and Max Levchin (the PayPal mafia) saw the genius in solving PayPal's biggest flaw - developer experience - and invested.
 Stripe quickly became the default standard for Silicon Valley startups.